alik096312/AICT-FINAL-PROJECT/README.md

 Edit the <style> sections in each HTML file or extract them into a shared styles.css file for easier maintenance.
 Future Enhancements
-Add a backend for order management and form handling.
+Add further backend for order management and form handling.
-Create dynamic product pages using JavaScript or a framework like React or Vue.js.

 Include user authentication for order tracking.
 Contact
 For inquiries, suggestions, or collaborations: